GL Communications Inc.

 • Call trace isolates call specific information i.e. status of each call (i.e. active/completed), duration of completed call, OPC, DPC, CIC, Called and Calling Party Numbers, and more

-• Exports detailed and summary information to a comma delimited file for subsequent import into a database or spreadsheet
+• Exports Summary View information to a comma delimited file for subsequent import into a database or spreadsheet

-• Recorded trace files can be played back using HDLC playback option
+• Recorded trace files can be played back using HDLC Playback application

-• Supports filtering and search features based on Frame length, FSN, BSN, SSn, and so on
+• Supports filtering and search based on Frame length, FSN, BSN, SSN, and so on

 • HDLC (according to Q.921) based SS7 frames are parsed based on ANSI and ITU standards